 Some parents need support with a variety of needs that are preventing them from being the best parent or carer that they could be.
 If you are experiencing issues around domestic abuse, substance or alcohol misuse, or mental health, there are a number of different support services available in Redbridge to assist you.
 It is important that you seek support as these issues affect the whole family and most importantly, can impact on the safeguarding of children and young people.
 Research shows that the environment in which a child lives is crucial to his or her health, safety and well-being.

-For more information on domestic abuse, visit Redbridge Families Information Direct (FiND).
+For information on domestic abuse, visit Redbridge Families Information Direct (FiND).

 Substance and Alcohol Misuse

-From April 2018, the new provider for R3 (Redbridge Recovery & Reintegration) – adult substance misuse service – will be the Westminster Drug Project (WDP).
+The provider for R3 (Redbridge Recovery & Reintegration) – adult substance misuse service – is VIA.
 The service is non-judgemental and will support, through the provision of advice, treatment and support, those people wanting to make changes in their life in relation to substance misuse.
 The Redbridge section of their website, which includes a downloadable referral form, is here.
-If you have any questions about the service, please e-mail email@example.com.
+If you have any questions about the service, please e-mail firstname.lastname@example.org.

 Drinking alcohol during pregnancy puts the unborn child at risk of Foetal Alcohol Syndrome (FAS) which includes serious mental and physical problems that can affect the baby throughout their whole life.
 FAS is completely avoidable if you don’t drink alcohol during pregnancy.
 Experts are still unsure exactly how much alcohol is safe for you to have while pregnant, which is why not drinking at all is the safest approach.
 If you are pregnant or planning a pregnancy, do refer to the guidance on NHS Choices about the risks of FAS.
 Support and guidance can also be accessed from your GP and via the websites below: